gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Sure," she said as bravely as she could.

 Sixty, seventy...
-The steps brought them to a corridor made of the same featureless gray concrete.
+The steps brought them to a corridor made of the same featureless gray concrete as the stairs.
 Square glass panels sat in the ceiling every dozen steps, the light they must once have cast long since dimmed.
 There were no doors,
-no branches,
+no side passages,
-no turnings or signs or anything.
+no turnings or signs or anything else that might give a hint what the complex was for or who had built it.

 Maddy counted off fifty steps, then another fifty.